Halicery/JSON-VBAProject/README.md

     |
     +-- JSON4Excel
     |
-    +-- Private
+    +-- Private "Lib"
         +-- JSONPARSE
         +-- JSONPATH
         +-- JSONGEN

 VBAProject has 3 internal Private Modules and one Public frontend for Excel.
 This is to maintain some minimal encapsulation VBA provides.

-The Public Module [JSON4Excel](JSON4Excel.md) contains some wrapper UDF functions with error handling to be used as Excel formulae.

-The three Private Modules are standalone and written intentionally in pure VBA independent of Excel.
+The three Private Modules, meant to be a VBA JSON Library, are standalone and written intentionally in pure VBA independent of Excel.
 These are not exposed outside of the VBA Project:

-- JSONPARSE.BAS - parses JSON TEXT and stores result in a *jsonvar* Variant
+- [JSONPARSE](JSONPARSE.md)  - parses JSON TEXT and stores result in a *jsonvar* Variant
-- JSONPATH.BAS - query any *jsonvar* Variant using JSON Path Expression Syntax
+- [JSONPATH](JSONPATH.md) - query any *jsonvar* Variant using JSON Path Expression Syntax
 - JSONGEN.BAS - generates JSON TEXT from *jsonvar* Variant

+The Public Module [JSON4Excel](JSON4Excel.md) contains a few wrapper UDF functions with error handling to be used in Excel formulae.

 The Project references Scripting.Dictionary.

 It is not possible to distribute separately a VBA Project so simply import these Modules in Excel.

-### Parsing

-Conversion is rather straightforward and the implementation conforms most with I-JSON RFC 7493:

-- top-Level: any JSON value
-- numbers: IEEE 754 double precision (as Excel stores numbers)
-- names: SHOULD be unique
-- comparison: binary on unescaped strings
-- RECOMMENDED to encode 64-bit integers in JSON string values
-- RECOMMENDED that Time and Date data items be expressed as string values in ISO 8601 format

 ### JSON Path Expression Syntax